 Let us discuss each of them one by one.

-- The Election Commission has the powers to settle disputes with respect to the recognition granted to the political parties
+- The Election Commission is empowered to settle disputes regarding recognition granted to political parties and candidates.

 - It has the powers to act as a court for matters related to disputes arising out of the allotment of election symbols to political parties and candidates.
 No two election symbols are the same, even in different regions.

 - It must be noted that the elections with respect to the election of Panchayats and Municipalities are carried out under the supervision of the State Election Commission.
 The State Election Commissions are in turn advised by the ECI and are answerable to it.